Contact Us

 George Athanas is the associate director of CLASS.
 He recently joined the CLASS staff after 18 years at Syracuse University within the division of Student Affairs.
 While his experiences in Residence Life and at the Center for International Services primarily focused on the co-curricular experience of students, he is excited to use these perspectives to inform his current role overseeing the staff responsible for CLASS academic programming and academic expectations.
 Originally from New England, he enjoys all that autumn brings — sweatshirt weather, apple picking, cider, and fall foliage to name just a few.
 In addition, he likes trying new ethnic cuisine, baking, quilting, and attending theater productions.

-Samantha Trumble, M.A.
-Assistant Director of Academic Programming
+Kate Bussell, M.S.
+Assistant Director of Academic Expectations

 Pronouns: she/her/hers